-Recognizing the need for a skilled public works workforce with the necessary capabilities to construct, maintain, and operate critical infrastructure, APWA supports federal policies that will ensure a pipeline of public works professionals well into the future.
-The public works workforce faces serious challenges - aging workers, the growing 'skills gap', and a lack of awareness of public works careers.
-The following key areas should be considered as workforce development legislation and regulations are drafted and implemented:
+Recognizing the need for a skilled workforce with the necessary capabilities to construct, maintain, and operate critical infrastructure, APWA supports federal policies and dedicated, full funding for workforce programs that ensure a pipeline of public works professionals well into the future.
+Public works faces serious challenges: an aging workforce, the growing gap in technical expertise and trade skills, and a lack of awareness about public works careers.

+The following key areas should be considered as workforce development legislation and regulations are drafted and implemented.